 You are here

 After nearly half a century, the esteemed Emerson String Quartet “known for its lively, nuanced playing” (The New York Times) is retiring and saying farewell.
 Over the decades, the quartet has accumulated an impressive list of achievements, including over 30 notable recordings, nine Grammys, three Gramophone Awards and the Avery Fisher Prize.
-For their final performance at Meany, the Emerson perform works by Haydn and Schubert, and the poetic Lyric for Strings, composed by George Walker — the first African American to win the Pulitzer Prize in Music — as an elegy to his grandmother.
+For their final performance at Meany, these longtime friends of Meany perform works by Haydn and Schubert, alongside Adagio for Strings by Samuel Barber and George Walker’s poetic Lyric for Strings.

 With musicians like this there must be some hope for humanity.

 GEORGE WALKER: Lyric for Strings

 FRANZ JOSEPH HAYDN: Quartet in G Major, Op.
 33, No. 5, Hob.III:41, "How do you do?"

 FRANZ SCHUBERT: Quartet No. 15 in G Major, Op.
 161, D. 887

 Chamber Music Series generously underwritten by Eric and Margaret Rothchild.